Capgemini/Apollo/docs/getting-started-guides/digital_ocean.md

 ATLAS_INFRASTRUCTURE=
 ```

-By default Apollo will set the master/slave id to the latest version of your apollo image from your digital ocean account.
+By default Apollo will set the master/slave id to the latest version of your apollo image from your Digitalocean account.
 Otherwise you can set the id specifically as follows:
 ```
 MASTER_IMAGE=